redtentse/twenty-twenty-hugo/exampleSite/content/sample-page/aboutme.md

 My name is Rita and I would like to create a community of women.

-<br> I am 29 years old and over the last few years, I've been trying to bring my life more in line with my own hormonal cycle.
-It has been an interesting journey.
-I've realized how much easier it is to live in accordance to my body's rhythms.
-I've also realized that our world makes this difficult: it's kind of built for people who live in a steady state, expecting all weeks to be roughly similar. <br>
+<br> I don't want to be silent about things that matter for me, and I want to create a space where women can share discussions about the experiences of womanhood.
+I want to make space to discuss the issues without feeling like they need to be solved or minimized.
+I want to give us all the gift of a supportive and kind community, the opportunity to be heard and to be seen.<br>

-I think it would be beautiful to find more women to share the journey with me.
-For me, this isn't just about the hormonal cycle but about the shared experience of womanhood and how we experience being women in 2020.
 I really hope that you join me.

 <br>